To Lead or to Follow? Adaptive Robot Task Planning in Human-Robot Collaboration: Conclusion and future work

 \subsection{Limitations and Future Work}

-This work has certain limitations in terms of the study design and methods.
-The majority of our participants were young adults recruited from the University of Waterloo campus, while our ultimate target audience consists of working adults in settings such as manufacturing and warehouses.
-These two groups may have considerably different expectations and perceptions of a robot teammate.
-Recruiting actual working adults in those settings could help us create more practical collaborative settings and robots.
-Additionally, despite our attempts to simulate a working environment, e.g. by having an autonomous robot performing pick-and-place tasks and a setup including a conveyor belt, safety equipment, and a graphical user interface, future work could further improve the scenarios to make them as close as possible to a realistic environment, e.g. a warehouse automation or assembly environment.
-Another prevalent issue in manufacturing settings is the occurrence of sudden changes or unpredictable events that only humans could handle.
-Including these cases could also make the study closer to real-life situations.
+{This work has some limitations in study design and methods.
+Most participants were young adults from the University of Waterloo, whereas the intended users are working adults in environments like manufacturing and warehouses—groups that may have different expectations and perceptions of robot teammates.
+Recruiting participants from those settings could help design more practical collaborative scenarios and robots.
+Although we tried to simulate a working environment, e.g., by including pick-and-place tasks, an autonomous mobile manipulator robot, a conveyor belt, and safety equipment, future work could further enhance realism by modeling settings such as warehouse automation or assembly.
+Another key aspect of manufacturing is the occurrence of sudden or unpredictable events that only humans can manage; incorporating such scenarios would bring the study closer to real-world conditions.}

-One of the interesting and important future research directions will be extending the framework to cases where there is a conflict between the agents, e.g. when both believe their decisions are correct.
-In this study, we assumed that the robot's decisions were always correct.
-However, in real-world settings, there can be cases in which the robot makes mistakes and may even not be aware of them, e.g., due to perception inaccuracies.
-Furthermore, in this study, we considered the human agent's correctness in selecting block colors as a measure of their accuracy.
-This measure was easily understandable by our study participants, and we used it to assess their performance.
-However, practical measures can be added, such as completion time or travel distance.
-However, such metrics are not easily understandable and measurable for the human agents and could lead to conflict between the agents.
+{An important direction for future work is extending the framework to handle conflicts between agents, such as when both believe their decisions are correct.
+This study assumed the robot's decisions were always accurate.
+However, in real-world scenarios, the robot may make mistakes it is unaware of, due to issues like perception errors.
+Also, we used the human's correctness in selecting block colors as a measure of accuracy, which was easily understood by participants and used to assess performance.
+Some scenarios, however, may require alternative metrics, such as completion time or travel distance, which may be less comprehensible or measurable for humans.
+This mismatch in how team performance is interpreted by the robot and human may lead to conflicts.}

+As another avenue for future work, to reduce the adaptive approach's dependence on accurate estimations of human preferences and performance, it can be enhanced with robust/stochastic methods and recovery techniques to address potential misestimations.
+Additionally, the task planning framework presented here focuses on single-human, single-robot scenarios, while real-world scenarios often involve team structures like single-human, multi-robot or multi-human, multi-robot configurations.
+Future research could extend the framework to accommodate these multi-agent scenarios.

 \appendices